-The South Carlyle Plaza development was recently awarded the Traveling Award for Analysis and Planning by the American Society of Landscape Architects, Potomac Chapter.
+- The South Carlyle Plaza development was awarded the 2014 Traveling Award for Analysis and Planning by the American Society of Landscape Architects, Potomac Chapter.
 The award recognizes the project's ambitious program of interwoven public parkland, mixed-use development and municipal services.
-The project harnesses landscape strategies to cap a contaminated site and transform an elevated parking deck into a vibrant public space that folds down to engage the civic realm through an arrangement of ramps, stairs, stormwater filtration components, and overlooks.
+The project harnessed landscape strategies to cap a contaminated site and transformed an elevated parking deck into a vibrant public space that folds down to engage the civic realm through an arrangement of ramps, stairs, stormwater filtration components, and overlooks.

 Carlyle/Eisenhower East Design Review Board